siddharthravindran/nba-player-analytics/README.md

   player to recent history, which a breakout by definition contradicts.
 - **The very top is set by credentials and scarcity**, not just production — which is why the All-NBA credential feature exists, and why it narrows but doesn't fully close the gap at the ceiling.

+## Measuring the blind spot: an impact-metric variant

+The limitations above aren't hypothetical — the biggest one (value the box score can't see) is measurable.
+To measure it, I built a **second model identical to the first, plus one addition: LEBRON**, a plus-minus impact metric (BBall Index), added as leak-safe prior-season features.
+Where the two models *disagree* on a player's fair price is the invisible value, quantified — the box score's blind spot, in dollars.

+This is deliberately a **study, not a replacement**: the deployed model stays box-only and fully reproducible, consistent with the market-pricing thesis.
+The impact model is a lens applied to it.

+**Method**
+- Two-model A/B — box-only vs. box + LEBRON, same target and population; the prediction gap is the signal.
+- Cohort SHAP analysis to decompose *which* impact signal drives the disagreement.
+- Cross-season validation across four seasons (2022-23 → 2025-26).

+**Findings**
+- **The disagreement is basketball-coherent.** LEBRON raises players whose winning impact outstrips their box score — invisible-value defenders (Alex Caruso, Derrick White, Ausar Thompson, Lu Dort, Jaden McDaniels), spacing and rim-protecting bigs (Myles Turner, Al Horford, Kristaps Porzingis, Lauri Markkanen, Brook Lopez), and high-impact stars whose effect tops even their box score (Giannis, Curry) — and lowers empty-volume scorers (Jordan Poole, Devin Vassell, Jalen Green, Kyle Kuzma).
+These lists fell out of the model-to-model disagreement; they weren't hand-picked.
+- **WAR is the signal carrier — not the offense/defense split.** Decomposing the LEBRON features via cohort SHAP, the offense/defense components contribute almost nothing; it's *WAR* (wins above replacement, combining per-possession impact with availability) doing the work.
+The market underprices total winning contribution, not "defense" as a category.
+- **The mispricing is individual, not archetypal.** Grouping by LEBRON role or offense/defense tilt washed out entirely — two players of the same type sit at opposite ends of the disagreement.
+The inefficiency persists *because* it's idiosyncratic; if it reduced to a type, teams would have arbitraged it away.
+- **A correction, not a revolution.** Adding a strong impact metric barely moved aggregate accuracy (R2 0.840 vs. 0.845 box-only).
+Impact refines market pricing at the margins — the market prices production first.
+That modest effect is itself the finding.

+**Alex Caruso, 2025-26:** the box-only model prices him at 4.8% of the cap (~$7.4M); adding impact raises that to 6.8% (~$10.5M).
+His defensive LEBRON is elite (+1.9) while his offensive LEBRON is slightly negative — the box score can't see why he's worth paying, but the impact model can.
+He actually earns 11.7%, so both models flag him underpaid; impact closes roughly a third of the gap the box score left open.

 ## Tech stack